b3n0y/ResolveDevDoc/docs/source/UI_elements_func.rst

 ..  topic:: Description

-	This function is
+	This function is setting a Minimum and Maximum value to the Slider.

 **Type:** func

-..  note:: Not tested yet
+..  code-block:: python

-	win['myslider'].SetRange(0, 2)
+	win.Find('slider_1').SetRange(0, 4)  #min=0, max=4

 TriggerAction(string)